vshenoyTT/vit/newvit.md

 ![addnorm](images/addnorm.png)

 ### 2.10 Feed-Forward Network
 The output from the attention block is passed through a **Feed-Forward Network** (FFN).
 The FFN consists of two linear transformations with a GeLU activation function between them.
 The first linear layer expands the dimensionality of the embeddings, and the second linear layer projects it back to the original size.
+Block sharding is utilized in the FFN, where the computations are split across multiple blocks, allowing for parallel processing and improved efficiency during the linear transformations.

 **Code**: